Anne Stanback: Career and activism

 Stanback's activism is strongly informed by her faith, which she melded with feminist theologies and social justice issues.
 In Connecticut, Stanback co-chaired the Connecticut Coalition for Lesbian and Gay Civil Rights, and helped pass the Connecticut Gay Rights Statute in 1991.
-That statute prohibited discrimination towards LGBT people in housing, employment, credit, and public accommodations.
+That statute prohibited discrimination towards LGBTQ people in housing, employment, credit, and public accommodations.
 In 1991, she became executive director of the National Abortion Rights Action League's Connecticut chapter.
 In 1993, she became the executive director of the Connecticut Women's Education and Legal Fund, wherein she also advocated for Title IX and focused on the disparate support given to men and women's teams.
 In 1999, Stanback was the founding executive director of Love Makes A Family, an organization based in Connecticut.
 The organization was formed in response to a court ruling that denied adoption rights to a lesbian couple, and the organization successfully advocated for adoption laws to protect the rights of same-sex couples in Connecticut.
 Because of their advocacy, Connecticut became the first state in the United States to pass a law that recognized second-parent adoption without the action of a previous court.
 After their victory, Love Makes A Family shifted their focus to that of same-sex marriage.
-In 2008 the Connecticut Supreme Court ruled that it was unconstitutional to deny LGBT couples the right to marry, and in 2009 the Connecticut General Assembly made that ruling into state law.
+In 2008 the Connecticut Supreme Court ruled that it was unconstitutional to deny LGBTQ couples the right to marry, and in 2009 the Connecticut General Assembly made that ruling into state law.
 After that historic win, Love Makes A Family shut down.
-Stanback is now the Director of Strategic Partnerships for the Equality Federation, wherein she works to pass state-level laws to protect LGBT people from employment and housing discrimination.
+Stanback is now the Director of Strategic Partnerships for the Equality Federation, wherein she works to pass state-level laws to protect LGBTQ people from employment and housing discrimination.
 Since 2008, she also is on the boards of Gay & Lesbian Advocates & Defenders (GLAD) and Freedom for All Americans.